Completed Event: Men's Lacrosse at Virginia on March 23, 2026 , Loss , 7, to, 18

 FAIRFIELD, Conn.—Dartmouth men's lacrosse defeated Fairfield on Tuesday night by a score of 16-10 for their fourth win of the season.

 It was Fairfield who opened the scoring as the Stags scored three goals in the first 4:11 of the frame.
-William Stahl got the Big Green on the board at the 8:46 mark.
+Thomas Power got the Big Green on the board at the 8:46 mark.
 Tyler Juhlin and Alex Jessey scored in the first quarter for the Big Green, but it was Fairfield that held a 5-3 lead after 15 minutes.

 The Big Green took the lead in the third quarter and never looked back.
 Both teams scored twice in the first six minutes of the third quarter as Stahl and Stu Gates scored for the Big Green.
 At the 2:12 mark Jackson Monte tied the game at 10 and Power gave the Big Green the lead with six seconds left in the third quarter.